Pension Assets and Contributions

 Supplementary pension schemes are usually funded.
 For example, the extensive pension assets of Denmark and the Netherlands are a result of comprehensive, fully funded supplementary pensions.
 The French mandatory supplementary pensions AGIRC and ARRCO form an exception in that they are based on the PAYG principle.

 In the following comparative graph, the size of pension assets in different countries is presented relative to the country’s GDP.
-The statistics are from 2018 and cover both statutory (pillar 1) and labour market based supplementary pensions (pillar 2), but not individual pension policies.
+The statistics cover both statutory (pillar I) and labour market based supplementary pensions (pillar II), but not individual pension policies.
 As a rule, the comparisons are based on the data of OECD’s Global Pension Statistics which, for many countries, has been supplemented with national statistics.

 Below is a chart of the pension assets per capita in euros.